ReneNulschDE/mbapi2020/README.md

 - Use the "Add Integration" in Home Assistant, Settings, Devices & Services and select "MercedesME 2020".
 - Use your MB-login email address.
 Your will receive a 6-digit code via email (valid for 15min).

+### How to Prevent Account Blocking

+To reduce the risk of your account being blocked, please follow these recommendations:

+1. **Create a separate MB user account for use with this component.**
+2. **Invite the new user to the vehicle:**
+   The primary user of the vehicle can invite the new HA-MB account to access the vehicle.
+Up to six additional users can be invited to each vehicle.
+3. **Use each account in a single environment only:**
+   Use one account exclusively in HA or in the official MB tools, but never in both simultaneously.

+#### Important Notes

+- Certain features, such as geofencing data, are available only to the primary user.
+- If geofencing is required in your HA environment, use the primary user account in HA and the secondary accounts in the official MB apps.

+---

 ### Optional configuration values

 See Options dialog in the Integration under Home-Assistant/Configuration/Integration.